saicharansigiri/Foodie_Diary/README.md

 # 🧐What is Foodie Diary
-* Foodie app is for  especially  taking stunning pictures of food & also storing Notes ...
+* Foodie app is for  especially For taking stunning pictures of food & also storing Notes ...
 If you are a true foodie this app will help you take and share great pictures of food. also You can  save Notes, and also try out Quiz (FunFact Quiz) .